 SNA data compression is a facility of SNA that allows data to be automatically compressed before it enters the network, using open industry-standard algorithms such as Lempel-Ziv (LZ9) and Run Length Encoding (RLE).
 Depending on the application this can significantly reduce the amount of data being transmitted, and is especially useful over relatively slow links where the computational cost of compression and decompression are outweighed by the reduced transit time of the data.
-SNA data compression is currently supported by Communications Server for OS/2 and Communications Server for Windows NT.
+SNA data compression is supported by Communications Server for Windows NT.

 Self-defining dependent LU (SDDLU) - also known as dynamically-defined dependent LU (DDDLU) - is a VTAM enhancement that allows dependent logical units to be known by VTAM when they connect to the host, rather than having to be predefined.
 This means that new LUs can be added without interruption to other users in the network.
-It also helps to free up memory in the front-end communications processor, which now only has to allocate memory for LUs actually being used rather than for all LUs previously defined in the network.
+It also helps to free up memory in the front-end communications processor, which now only has to allocate memory for Lus actually being used rather than for all LUs previously defined in the network.